Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 What happens in the body

-Bronchial obstruction is a spasm smooth muscle, which appears due to blockage of the lumen of the organ.
+Bronchial obstruction is a spasm of them smooth muscle, which appears due to blockage of the lumen of the organ.

-Swelling occurs during an attack lung tissue, which is accompanied by the release a large number mucous secretion from the lungs.
-Phlegm makes it difficult for air to circulate, causing a person to feel severe shortness of breath and fear of death.
+Swelling occurs during an attack lung tissue, which is accompanied by the release large quantity mucous secretion from the lungs.
+Phlegm obstructs air circulation, causing a person to feel severe shortness of breath and fear of death.

 This can happen for a number of reasons.
-It is completely impossible to cure the disease.
-First aid is the removal of spasm, after which it is necessary to undergo a course of treatment and carry out lifelong prevention of relapses.
+It is impossible to cure the disease completely.
+First aid involves relieving the spasm, after which it is necessary to undergo a course of treatment and carry out lifelong prevention of relapses.

 A condition such as bronchial obstruction can develop due to many reasons.
-The occurrence of spasm is affected by diseases of the respiratory system, as well as chronic diseases not directly related to the lungs.
+The appearance of spasms is influenced by diseases of the respiratory system, as well as chronic diseases not directly related to the lungs.
 Many predisposing factors contribute to obstructive syndrome.

-The appearance of primary broncho-obstructive syndrome is always associated with the presence of a patient's history of bronchial asthma, the main manifestation of which is the narrowing of the bronchopulmonary lumen.
+The appearance of primary broncho-obstructive syndrome is always associated with the patient’s history of bronchial asthma, the main manifestation of which is a narrowing of the bronchopulmonary lumen.

 Secondary broncho-obstructive syndrome is caused by: